zommiommy/mem_dbg-rs/README.md

   might be too complex; this might change in the future (e.g., via a flag) should interesting use cases arise.

 - Unions are not supported.
-See the section below for a worked out example.
+See the section below for a manually written example.

 ## Unions

 Unions have no discriminant tag, so the library cannot know which field is active.
-The recommended solution is to create `#[repr(transparent)]` wrappers, one per variant, each encoding which field is active at the type level.
+The recommended solution is to create `#[repr(transparent)]` wrappers, one per variant, each encoding which field is active at the type level, and delegate the implementation of the traits to the active field.
+For example:

 ```rust
 # fn main() -> Result<(), Box<dyn std::error::Error>> {